-In this meditation session, I will share one of my favourite 15-minute meditation script for relaxation.
+In this meditation session, I will share one of my favourite 15-minute guided meditation scripts for relaxation.

 As a meditation teacher, I have used this script many different times for my students.
 And I am delighted.
 Because everyone tells me it helps them to relax, calm, and let go of stress.

 15 Minute Guided Meditation Script For Relaxation